brson/brson.github.com/_posts/2021-01-30-dfinity-impressions.md

 [Aimee]: https://github.com/Aimeedeer/
 [DFINITY]: https://github.com/dfinity

-I have been aware of dfinity for a while, but have not looked at it closely.
+I have been aware of Dfinity for a while, but have not looked at it closely.
 I know that they are building a programmable blockchain, and that they have their own smart contract programming language.